When learning to play a musical instrument, some believe reading music is non-essential.

 Reading music is based on learning to speak the language of music.

 Actually, music as a language consists of symbolic logic.
 Symbolic logic utilizes symbols and rules to perform work or to create something meaningful.
 Language and symbolic logic are closely related.
-For example, if you remember when you were taught “English” in school, you were taught to recognize these symbols known as “letters.”
+When you were taught “English” in school, you were taught to recognize symbols known as “letters.”
 These letters were interpreted through rules, such as vowels having short and long sounds, or that the letters “T” and “H” when placed together had a certain sound.
 When you applied the rules to the use of the symbols, you created the English language.
 With music the situation is the same.
 The rules are applied to the notes and the result is music.
 With music theory, we are able to assign rules to musical notes and develop an organized system to create something meaningful.

 If you are able to read music and apply music theory, you are able to speak a language which most of the world acknowledges.